adamdehaven/shared-ui-components/packages/sidebar/README.md

   - `KDropdownMenu`
   - `KIcon`
   - `KTooltip`
+- The sidebar is set to `position: fixed` and is expected to render at 100% of the viewport height.
+This means your Navbar, etc. should never be placed above the sidebar unless on mobile.
 - If L2 sidebar items have required `route.params` in their route, they must be properly declared in the `item.to` property.
 Example:

     ```ts